Will Wade (Georgia politician)

 William Solomon Wade (born March 25, 1978) is an American banker and politician from the State of Georgia.
 He is a Republican member of the Georgia House of Representatives for District 9.
 Wade served as a House floor leader for Governor Brian Kemp during the 2023-2024 session.

 As the representative of the 9th state district, Wade serves portions of the counties Dawson, Lumpkin, and White.
 He also works as a bank executive within Dawson County.

+In 2025, Wade announced his candidacy for Georgia State Senate for the 51st district.
+He is the Republican candidate in the 2026 general election.

 Personal life

 Will Wade was born in Dawsonville, Georgia.
 He graduated from Dawson County High School and attended the North Georgia College and State University, earning a double major in finance and accounting in 2001.

 Wade currently resides in Dawsonville with his wife, Dr. Jennifer Sheffield-Wade, and their two children.
 Jennifer serves as an educator for the Lumpkin County School District.
 Wade and his family are practicing Christians.

 Career

 While enrolled in college, Wade worked as a full-time bank teller.
 Following his graduation, he worked as a community banker.
 He currently serves as the senior vice president of commercial relations for River City Bank, operating within Dawson County.

 Wade began his political career as a member of the Dawson County Board of Education, beginning in 2004.
 He was elected chairman of the board in 2011, and ultimately served 15 years.
-Wade has also served as a past-president of the Georgia School Boards Association and in various leadership positions of the Dawson County Rotary Club.
+Wade has also served as president of the Georgia School Boards Association and in various leadership positions of the Dawson County Rotary Club.
 In 2017, he was recognized by Georgia Trend Magazine on their "40 Under 40" list.